 No grade of I is ever given without the prior approval of the Associate Dean for Academic Affairs.
-An I is given to a student who has not completed the requirements for a course in a timely fashion, but, having demonstrated good cause as to why the work is not complete, has arranged with the Associate Dean for Academic Affairs and the instructor to complete the work within no more than six months.
-After six months, an unresolved I becomes an F. At no time does an I confer credit for the course, and it is not calculated in the grade average.
+An I is given to a student who has not completed the requirements for a course in a timely fashion, but, having demonstrated good cause as to why the work is not complete, has arranged with the Associate Dean for Academic Affairs and the instructor to complete the work within no more than six months, or when the sequence of curricular offerings warrants and the Associate Dean for Academic affairs has approved, a longer period not to exceed on calendar year.
+After on calendar year, an unresolved I becomes an F. At no time does an I confer credit for the course, and it is not calculated in the grade average.